lookit/lookit-api/docs/source/ember-app-installation.md

 The Django applications will proxy to these Ember routes for previewing/participating in an experiment.
 The Ember routes will fetch the appropriate models and then pass them to the exp-player component in [exp-addons](https://github.com/CenterForOpenScience/exp-addons).

+## Note: These instructions are for Mac OS.

 ## Prerequisites

 You will need the following things properly installed on your computer.